SandorGyorfi/FreqNest/readme.md

 ![Mockup Image](media/mockup.png)

 ## Features
-Welcome to FreqNest, where we blend passion for music with technology to create an unmatched synth shopping experience.
-Here's a closer look at the features that make your journey with us special.
+Welcome to FreqNest, where I blend passion for music with technology to create an unmatched synth shopping experience.
+This project was developed as my final milestone project/module for the Gateway Qualifications Level 5 Diploma in Web Application Development, marking a significant achievement in my programming education.

+## Important Update
+As part of ongoing refinements post-course completion, I have refactored the project, and certain images have been replaced or removed due to licensing constraints.
+This ensures compliance with licensing requirements while preserving the site's aesthetic and functionality.

 ## Live View
 Check out FreqNest live: [FreqNest Live Demo](https://freqnest-72f2ca52bd2b.herokuapp.com/)